SENSEiXENUS/senseixenus.github.io/posts/Notes/Notes.md

 ![image](https://github.com/user-attachments/assets/d06ea870-87ae-4115-9b2c-c904ebc511cc)

-- It should be noted that if you can read a valid file that is being rendered,you should tweak the script's variable to the file you can read.File `php://temp` is not compulsory
+- It should be noted that if you can read a valid file that is being rendered,you should tweak the script's variable to the file you can read.File `php://temp` is not compulsory,this approach is crucial in a case where a filename is required as a filter.

 ![image](https://github.com/user-attachments/assets/d5bfe1f8-1e22-4163-85bc-82ed2b73e335)